nuxt-community/pwa-module/docs/modules/workbox.md

 ### `swTemplate`

 (String) You can use this to customize generated `sw.js`.
-Not recommanded to be directly used.
+Not recommended to be directly used.

 ### `swURL`